 AB RhD positive (AB+)

 How is blood type inherited?

 The blood groups that make up a person’s blood type are 100% inherited from their parents.
 Each parent passes on one of two ABO alleles (variant of a gene) to their baby.
 A and B are dominant, O is recessive.
-Environmental factors mean that some blood types are more likely to be passed on, which is why A+ is the most common type in Switzerland (37%) .
+Environmental factors mean that some blood types are more likely to be passed on, which is why 36% of the UK has O+ .

 To paint a clearer picture, this chart shows your baby’s potential blood type based on those of their parents:

 Maternal blood type during pregnancy